-The New Jersey Department of Health and Senior Services collects health-related data and uses it to do surveillance and research.
+The New Jersey Department of Health collects health-related data and uses it to do surveillance and research.
 This report is one of a series including data from the inception of the New Jersey State Cancer Registry through the most recent year complete data were available at the time of publication.
 The most recently released report, a report of breast cancer in New Jersey, was published in September, 1998.

 This report presents rates and trends in childhood cancer from 1979 through 1995 for New Jersey and compares them to the nation.
 Overall, New Jersey mirrors the United States regarding the distribution and trends of occurrence and mortality from childhood cancer.
 During this 17 year period, incidence rates for most cancers which occur in childhood have increased slightly while mortality rates for every type of childhood cancer have decreased steadily.
 Researchers have speculated that various factors may be responsible for the increased number of reported cases, including improvements in access to medical care, more complete case ascertainment by registries, new or more extensive environmental exposures, secondary cancers caused by the treatment of the initial cancer, or random variation.